isomerpages/nhg-ecos/index.md

       id: resources
       button: See more here
   - announcements:
-      title: ECOS System Maintenance Notices
+      title: ECOS System  Notices
       id: announcements
       announcement_items:
-        - title: System Maintenance
+        - title: Regular System Maintenance Schedule
-          date: 04 September 2024
+          date: 01 September 2024
-          announcement: ECOS will be unavailable from Wed, 4 Sep 2024, 8pm to Thu, 5 Sep 2024, 7am due to system maintenance.
+          announcement: ECOS is scheduled for regular System Maintenance every Wednesday from 10pm to 12 midnight.
+ECOS will be unavailable during this period.
 Users are advised to avoid using the ECOS system during this period.
           link_text: ""
           link_url: ""
 ---